Banana Chocolate Chip Crumb Cake

-Here’s what’s else is so amazingly delicious about this banana chocolate chip crumb cake: the streusel-y chocolate chip crumb mixture.
+Here’s what else is so amazingly delicious about this banana chocolate chip crumb cake: the streusel-y chocolate chip crumb mixture.

 It’s made from chocolate chips, brown sugar, and cinnamon (seriously, what’s not to love?).
-But not only do we sprinkle the chocolate streusel on top of the crumb cake, we also add a layer in the middle of the cake.
+Not only do we sprinkle the chocolate streusel on top of the crumb cake, but we also add a layer in the middle of the cake.

 So you get an extra moist, tender, banana coffee cake with two layers of melty chocolate in each bite.
 That’s what I’m talking about!

 Plus, it freezes well, so you can make it ahead of time.
 Or save any leftovers… but I’m pretty sure there won’t be any leftovers.

 Tips and Tricks for the Best Banana Chocolate Chip Crumb Cake

 - Use buttermilk for the best texture and flavor.
 Buttermilk freezes perfectly, so if you have leftover buttermilk, pour it into 1/2 cup volumes and freeze and pull it out the next time you are baking a cake!